AmeiyAcharya/GT_Task/README.md

 # GT_Task
-LLM Inference on form 10-Ks from SEC-EDGAR
+LLM Inference on form 10-Ks of an Instrument from SEC-EDGAR

 Video Demo on Youtube: